-1.5.1 The two main sources of protection afforded to trees are i) Conservation Area (CA) control and ii) Tree Preservation Orders (TPO).

-- 1.5.2 Trees within Conservation Areas are protected under the Town & Country Planning Act 1990 (as amended), which affords blanket1 protection to trees with a stem diameter of 75 mm and above when measured at 1.5 m from ground level. - 1.5.3 Trees may also be protected by a TPO under the Town & Country Planning Act 1990 (as amended) and The Town and Country Planning (Tree Preservation) (England) Regulations 2012. - 1.5.4 It is a criminal offence to carry out any unauthorised works to trees that are either protected by a TPO or located within a CA, including: - Cutting down, uprooting or wilfully destroying a tree, or wilfully damaging, topping or lopping a tree in such a manner as to be likely to destroy it; - Any works that contravene the provisions of a TPO; and/or - Any works in contravention to the regulations. - 1.5.5 Penalties for non-compliance of a TPO and/or CA can be unlimited, if tried in a County Court, and up to £20,000 if tried in a Magistrate's Court.
-Note, if the Local Planning Authority decides to also prosecute under the Proceeds of Crime Act 2002 in addition to prosecuting under the Town and Country Planning Act 1990, the fine can be unlimited in a Magistrate's court. - 1.5.6 It should be noted that the felling of trees prior to receiving full planning permission may also require a felling licence under the Forestry Act 1967.
-This requires that any persons wishing to fell 5 m3 of trees within any three-month period (i.e. January to March, April to June, July to September and October to December) apply for a felling licence from the Forestry Commission.
-There are a number of exemptions to this requirement, with some of the more relevant exemptions including: - Pruning trees; - Felling fruit trees or trees growing in a garden, orchard, churchyard or designated public open space; - Felling trees that, when measured at a height of 1.3 m from the ground, have a diameter of 8 cm or less; - Felling trees immediately required for the purpose of carrying out development authorised by full planning permission;
+- 1.5.1 The two main sources of protection afforded to trees are i) Conservation Area (CA) control and ii) Tree Preservation Orders (TPO). - 1.5.2 Trees within Conservation Areas are protected under the Town & Country Planning Act 1990 (as amended), which affords blanket4 protection to trees with a stem diameter of 75 mm and above when measured at 1.5 m from ground level. - 1.5.3 Trees may also be protected by a TPO under the Town & Country Planning Act 1990 (as amended) and The Town and Country Planning (Tree Preservation) (England) Regulations 2012. - 1.5.4 It is a criminal offence to carry out any unauthorised works to trees that are either protected by a TPO or located within a CA, including: - Cutting down, uprooting or wilfully destroying a tree, or wilfully damaging, topping or lopping a tree in such a manner as to be likely to destroy it; - Any works that contravene the provisions of a TPO; and/or

-1 Protection is similar to that afforded to trees protected by TPO.
+4 Protection is similar to that afforded to trees protected by TPO.